Share This Story

 3. My goals – a place where they were clearly written down and a system to quickly review them each week

-4. Sleep – to this day sleep is one of my survival tools.
-I think about whatever is overwhelming me and then I go to bed.
-After the regeneration that sleep provides me I can plan, organize, schedule, act and conquer
+4. Sleep – to this day, sleep is one of my survival tools.
+I think about whatever is overwhelming me, and then I go to bed.
+After the regeneration that sleep provides me, I can plan, organize, schedule, act and conquer

-The idea, as simple as it appears, can be challenging in the beginning because we can’t rest our body, mind and spirit with one night’s sleep and one productive day after having spent days and months in an anxious state of mind.
+The idea, as simple as it appears, can be challenging in the beginning because we can’t restore our body, mind, and spirit with one night’s sleep and one productive day after having spent days and months in an anxious state of mind.
 It took time for my brain to trust that I was capturing everything that needed to be done and that I was rescheduling what was incomplete.

 To get started: